 There are several important things to go over as to what it means for the casino project that will also house the third retail sportsbook in North Carolina.
-What is the investigation about?
-What could it mean for the Two Kings Casino sportsbook?
-How does it affect the North Carolina sports betting landscape?

 What is the Investigation About?

-For the Catawba Nation, based in South Carolina, to open its own casino it needed 17 acres of North Carolina land.
+For the Catawba Nation, based in South Carolina, to open its casino, it needed 17 acres of North Carolina land.
 When the Catawba Nation got the land, the Eastern Band of Cherokee Indians tried to sue the federal government over it.
 Several politicians helped the Catawba Nation avoid the lawsuit.

 According to the WSJ’s report, James Clyburn — the Democratic Whip in the US House — sponsored a bill that prevented the Cherokees from suing the federal government.
-One of the stakes in the casino is owned by Clyburn’s brother John B. Clyburn.
+One of the stakes in the North Carolina casino is owned by Clyburn’s brother John B. Clyburn.

 Many of those politicians are connected to a Kings Mountain Equipment Supply Company.
-That company gets 20% of all profits generated by the Two Kings casino.
+That company gets 20% of all profits from the Two Kings casino.
 The problem with that is the National Indian Gaming Commission (NIGC) has the Indian Gaming Regulatory Act that requires the Indian tribe to be the Primary Beneficiary of any gambling entity.

 To summarize, there is concern that the primary beneficiary would not be the Catawba Nation.
 The situation is also clouded by politicians who helped ease the casino opening, potentially profiting from it.